durkeepk/website/textbook-source/EDITORIAL_NOTES.md

 Chapter 10 refers back to this material — Freud on libido, Horney on belonging and security, Adler on superiority — and all three claims are preserved.

-## An orphan citation, pre-existing
+## An orphan citation — resolved

-Chapter 2 cites **Jung & Kerenyi (1963)** in the text, for the point that the Electra complex and "penis envy" were Jung's ideas rather than Freud's, but no matching entry appears in the chapter's reference list.
-This predates the rewrite; the citation was inherited from the source material.
-It has been kept because the attribution is worth making, but the reference entry needs adding.
+Chapter 2 previously cited **Jung & Kerenyi (1963)** with no matching entry in its reference list, inherited from the source material.
+The sentence it supported also misattributed *penis envy* to Jung.
+That sentence has been corrected — Jung coined the term *Electra complex*, which Freud never adopted;
-No bibliographic details were invented for it.
+penis envy is Freud's own concept — and the revised sentence makes a plain attributional claim that needs no citation at this level.
+The citation was removed rather than completed, so no bibliographic details were invented.